fenago/kubernetes-course/md/Lab_8.md

 in brief.

-Now that we have created a Deployment and learned how to make it accessible from the external world, in the next chapter, we will focus on storage aspects.
+Now that we have created a Deployment and learned how to make it accessible from the external world, in the next lab, we will focus on storage aspects.
 There, we will cover reading and storing data on disk, in and across Pods.